kcoo24/DH140-Final-Project/README.md

 7. [What is Text Analysis?](https://www.ceu.edu/tanad/what)
 8. [What is text mining?
 IBM](https://www.ibm.com/topics/text-mining)
 9. [British Architects on the Grand Tour in Eighteenth-Century Italy: Travels, People, Places](https://purl.stanford.edu/ct765rs0222)

+In order to make the most of analyzing these datasets, I am most interested in the topics of weeks 6 and 8: text analysis and network analysis.
+One's diction and relationship network can reveal a lot about one's attitude and thoughts on certain topics and how they may have come to hold these opinions.

 **Ideas from Curated Datasets and Project Lists**
 |Dataset Name      | Description   | Link   |